pidzart/memo/file-format/id3v2/index.md

   - `0x03` = ID3v2.3
   - `0x04` = ID3v2.4
 - Can be read by applications that support larger revision versions of tags. (backward compatibility)
+- Size does not include common header and footer.

 # Extended Header